Little Games: Epic album printing errors

-Epic Records, having made several printing errors with Yardbirds material in the past, made yet several more with Little Games.
-Chris Dreja's surname for the songwriting credits (previously misspelled as "Drega" on the album Over Under Sideways Down) was misprinted yet again on the album record labels as "Ereja".
+Epic Records, having made several printing errors with Yardbirds material previously, made several more with Little Games.
+Chris Dreja's surname for the songwriting credits (previously misspelled as "Drega" on the album Over Under Sideways Down) was again misprinted on the album record labels, as "Ereja".
 This error also appears on the Epic "Drinking Muddy Water" single and the tracks "Smile on Me" and "Drinking Muddy Water" included on the 1970 American compilation The Yardbirds Featuring Performances By Jeff Beck, Eric Clapton, Jimmy Page.
-The US "Little Games" single (written by Harold Spiro and Phil Wainman), only lists the latter writer, misspelled as "Wienman".
+The US "Little Games" single (written by Harold Spiro and Phil Wainman) only lists the latter writer, misspelled as "Wienman".

 Epic also mistakenly released a number of stereo versions of Little Games in mono version sleeves and pressed with mono LP labels.
 The three-letter prefix of the master numbers on the record labels and in the LP trail-out grooves properly identify the versions.
-"XEM" indicates genuine mono copies; if it shows "XSB" (even on the labels, despite the mono catalog number and no indication of STEREO under the Epic logo), it's a stereo pressing.
+"XEM" indicates genuine mono copies; if it shows "XSB" (even on the labels, despite the mono catalog number and no indication of STEREO under the Epic logo), it is a stereo pressing.